US, allies pledge unity on Russia; to do what isn't as clear

 Because it’s not a member of NATO, Ukraine can expect no military help from the alliance as an organization if Russia invades.

-Among the European Union and individual European governments, the rhetoric matches that from the White House and Americans: Russia would incur enormous costs of an economic and political nature if Putin sent his forces across the border into Ukraine.
+When it comes to sanctions, among the European Union and individual European governments, the rhetoric has matched that from the White House and Americans: Russia would incur enormous economic and political costs if Putin sent his forces across the border into Ukraine.

 No leaders are publicly discussing the precise nature of possible sanctions, saying it would be a mistake to show their hand.
 The EU has a track record of imposing sanctions on Russia in unison with the U.S., the U.K, Canada and other allies.